The big white house on a hill embarrasses me.

 By 1903 Glenwood was a thriving community.
 Glenwood residents that year voted on incorporation but rejected it, preferring to hold out for annexation by Fort Worth.
 Clip is from the December 13 Telegram.

-As this 1906 Telegram clip shows, Glenwood was a hotbed of horticulture.
+As this 1906 Telegram clip shows, suburban Glenwood was a hotbed of horticulture.

-Finally, after prolonged negotiations between Glenwood and Fort Worth over annexation, in 1908 Fort Worth sweetened the (chicken) pot.
+Finally, after prolonged negotiations between Glenwood and Fort Worth over annexation, in 1908 Fort Worth sweetened the (chicken) pot: It offered to withdraw “the chicken ordinance” if Glenwood would become part of Fort Worth.

 Later in 1909 the Star-Telegram published a report on the educational facilities of Fort Worth, including the new high school, new ward schools, and the new twelve-room Vickery school.
 In 1910 Fort Worth built R. Vickery School at a cost of $42,000 ($1 million today) on—where else?—Vickery Boulevard.